commgdog/esbern-org-server/README.md

     +-- integration - Integration tests
     +-- unit - Unit tests
 ```

+## Database
+For the project to run, you must create a database and create the required tables.
+This project
+includes the script `src/sql/create-tables.sql` to facilitate table creation.

+## Hydrating the Database
+When the database and tables are created, they contain no data.
+This project includes a script
+for hydrating the database with an `Administrator` role and optional user.
+When developing, you
+can run `npm run reset-administrator` to execute the script.
+In production, you must find and
+execute the script in `cli/`.

+Note: The `reset-administrator` script may also be used to reset the `Administrator` role if permissions
+are accidentally stripped or an account is removed from the `Administrator` role on accident.

 ## Running the Development Server
 You can run `npm run dev` to start the development server.
 This project utilizes the `tsx`